MCM4A1/interqueohu/README.md

-Static page for the website of the Interquoe Community.
+Static page for the website of the Interqueo Community.

 React/Vite/Ts